IJAMUL1/RANSAC-Algorithm/README.md

 This Python project utilizes the Open3D library to read point cloud data and fit a plane to it using an adaptive RANSAC algorithm.
 The fitted plane is visualized alongside the original point cloud with colored inliers.

+## RANSAC Algorithm

+The RANSAC (Random Sample Consensus) algorithm is a robust method for estimating parameters of a mathematical model from a set of observed data that may contain outliers.
+In the context of plane fitting to a point cloud, RANSAC iteratively samples subsets of points to estimate candidate planes and identifies the best-fitting plane based on the number of inliers.

+# Core RANSAC Steps

+## Sample Selection
+- The `fit_plane_adaptive` function iteratively selects three random points from the point cloud to define a potential plane.

+## Model Fitting
+- Using the sampled points, the `plane_equation_from_points` function calculates the plane equation with coefficients (a, b, c, d).

+## Inlier Determination
+- The `is_inlier` function checks how many points in the point cloud lie within a `distance_threshold` of the calculated plane, considering them as inliers.

+## Consensus Evaluation
+- If the number of inliers for the current plane exceeds any previously found plane, it is stored as the `best_plane`.

+## Iteration Update
+- The algorithm dynamically adjusts the number of iterations needed (`N`) based on the proportion of inliers found in each iteration, improving efficiency.

+## Termination
+- The loop continues until the iteration count exceeds the calculated `N`.

+# Additional Notes

+- **Adaptive Nature**: This RANSAC implementation adapts the number of iterations dynamically based on inlier support, enhancing efficiency.

+- **Distance Threshold**: The `distance_threshold` parameter determines the strictness of inlier determination.

+- **Return Value**: The `fit_plane_adaptive` function returns the `best_plane` with the highest inlier support found during the RANSAC iterations.

 ## Installation

 1. Ensure you have Python installed on your system.